telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ## Simplified Entity Representation

-Apart from the *normalizeed* representation model, there are three representation modes that are supported by Orion.
+Apart from the *normalizeed* representation mode, there are three representation modes that are supported by Orion.
 These representation modes allow to generate simplified representations of entities.